 RESPONSE: We have no problem critiquing a devotionalist use of Scripture (see “Faulty Hermeneutical Systems”).
 If this passage is being misinterpreted, then so be it.
 This interpretation could be an example of right message, but wrong passage.

 The portion about the “third cord” being God is questionable, because the point of this book is to explain what life is like apart from God (see verse 7).
-Solomon might just be saying that there is security in numbers.
+Solomon might just be saying that there is safety in numbers.
+Kidner speculates that children are in view, but this probably too specific in his estimation.
 In context, Solomon has nothing to say about marriage.
 Instead, his focus is on work and having security in relationships.
 There may be a tangential application to marriage.
 As Wright explains, “This proverb applies to all relationships and is certainly relevant for members of the body of Christ.”
 But marriage does not seem to be Solomon’s focus.